suffolklibraries/sljekyll/new-suggestions/fiction/_posts/2018-02-28-new-fiction-for-march-2018.md

 ## [<cite>Money in the Morgue</cite>, by Stella Duffy & Ngaio Marsh](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2333486)

-Stella Duffy has completed a unique crime novel the late Ngaio Marsh started during the Second World War:
+Ngaio March died in 1982, but her creation Roderick Alleyn returns in Stella Duffy's completion of a unique crime novel that Marsh started during the Second World War.

 > "It’s business as usual for Mr Glossop as he does his regular round delivering wages to government buildings scattered across New Zealand’s lonely Canterbury plains.
 But when his car breaks down he is stranded for the night at the isolated Mount Seager Hospital, with the telephone lines down, a storm on its way and the nearby river about to burst its banks.